shuozhixu/Binary_2024/README.md

 ### None-equal-molar binaries

 Each simulation requires files `in.elastic`, `displace.mod`, `init_nonequal.mod`, `potential.mod`, and `CrMoNbTaVW_Xu2022.eam.alloy`.
 Note that the third file differs from that in equal-molar binary calculations.
+And there is no data file here.

 Make one change in the file `potential.mod`: